 Do you wish to study film and television production to an advanced level, acquiring specialised technical and organisational skills whilst developing your creative vision as a filmmaker?
-MArt Film and Television Production is for you!
+MArt Film and Television Production could be for you.

 On this course you will gain industry knowledge enabling you to critique film and media content.
-You will also gain advanced skills that will enhance your professional development and employability in a range of film and television industry roles.
+You’ll also advance skills and enhance your professional development, making you more employable for a range of film and television industry roles.